Posh007/leaflet-challenge/README.md

 * Added layer controls/buttons to the map.

 * Click here for the visualization: [Earthquake Visualization](https://posh007.github.io/leaflet-challenge/Step-1/index.html).
+Kindly note that a config key is required for a complete display.